chris-carrington/app/src/mastery/studyGuide2025Faq.md

 ## What is the 2025 Class B Study Guide?
+- To be a General Contractor in California you must pass a test that proves you know the California Business and Professions Code
-- The California Business and Professions Code is written in dense legal language.
-We translate it into simple English.
+- The California Business and Professions Code is written in dense legal language, so here, we translate it into simple English
-- Commercial study guides cost over $1,000, we believe that knowledge should be free!
+- Study guides typically require a $1,000+ class sign up but our study guide is free, happy studying!

 ---